Classic SNL Review: May 22, 1982: Olivia Newton-John / The SNL Band (S07E20)

 MONTAGE/TALENT ENTRANCE

-• The SNL Band gets their only acknowledgment in the opening credits in the Ebersol era (they are credited as musical guest), which is their last montage mention until 1986, when G.E.
+The SNL Band gets their only acknowledgment in the opening credits in the Ebersol era (they are credited as musical guest), which is their last montage mention until 1986, when G.E.
 Smith and the band would become more prominent in the show.
-Paul Shaffer, Ray Chew, Joe Caro and Sammy Figuroa are not pictured but credited at the end.
+Paul Shaffer, Ray Chew, Sammy Figueroa and David Spinozza are not pictured but credited at the end.
 For the purposes of the guest rundown I am including the SNL Band collectively as a "guest".

 MUSICAL PERFORMANCE: "PHYSICAL"